 “I think [Meghan] knew that I would do the kind of thing she was interested in, and that made it easier.”

-Meghan also charmed her dress maker, Clare Waight Keller, who worked at Givenchy.
+Meghan also charmed her dress maker, Clare Waight Keller, the artistic director at Givenchy.
 The designer shared how much she had loved their time together on Instagram at the end of April.

 She said: “She was modern, with a fresh approach, warm and welcoming, completely disarming and joyful in every way.
 We struck it off instantly and a friendship began.